Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Invariances of Reward-Related Objects

-Inverse reinforcement learning (IRL) algorithms infer a task's reward function from the behaviour of task experts.
-Formally, this behaviour is represented as an expert's \emph{policy} or a sample of \emph{trajectories}.

-To characterise the corresponding invariances, we begin with $Q$-functions -- instrumental to deriving many policies. $Q$-functions are invariant to $S'$-redistribution since they are defined as an expectation over the successor state $S'$.
-We show that this is the \emph{only} invariance for $Q$-functions, and that the soft $Q$-function has the same invariances.
+We first characterise the invariances of different types of \emph{policies}.
+As discussed in \cref{sec:lattice}, this describes both the ambiguity of various inverse reinforcement learning algorithms, and the ambiguity tolerance of various applications in policy optimisation.
+We begin with the $Q$-function:

-\begin{restatable}{theorem}{thmQFunction} Given an MDP and a policy $\policy$, the $Q$-function for $\policy$, $\Qfor{\policy}$, determines $\reward$ up to $S'$-redistribution.
-The optimal $Q$-function $\QStar$ has the same invariances. \end{restatable}
+\begin{restatable}{theorem}{thmQFunction} Given an MDP and a policy $\policy$, the $Q$-function $\Qfor{\policy}$ of $\policy$ determines $\reward$ up to $S'$-redistribution.
+The optimal $Q$-function, $\QStar$, and the soft $Q$-function $\QSoft$ (for any $\beta$), both have precisely the same invariances. \end{restatable}

-\begin{restatable}{theorem}{thmSoftQFunction} Given an MDP and an inverse temperature parameter $\beta$, the soft $Q$-function $\QSoft$ determines $\reward$ up to $S'$-redistribution. \end{restatable}

-This invariance is inherited by any object that can be derived from a (soft) $Q$-function.
-However, note that $S'$-redistribution vanishes in simpler spaces of reward functions, as we explore in \cref{apx:rewards}.
+As noted in \cref{prop:ambiguity_inherited}, this invariance is inherited by any object that can be derived from a $Q$-function.
+Next, we turn our attention to optimal policies.
+We say that an optimal policy is \emph{maximally supportive} if it takes all optimal actions with positive probability.

-We now turn to policies derived using various planning algorithms.
-These policies are instrumental in constructing the trajectories studied in IRL.
-For example, \citet{ramachandran2007} assume that expert behaviour is drawn from a \emph{Boltzmann-rational} policy, and \citet{ziebart2010paper} assume a \emph{Maximum Causal Entropy} policy.
-As these policies can be derived from $\QStar$ and $\QSoft$ respectively, they inherit invariance to $S'$-redistribution.
-We show they are also invariant to potential shaping, but not to any other transformations.

-\begin{restatable}{theorem}{thmBoltzmannPolicy} Given an MDP and an inverse temperature parameter $\beta$, the Boltzmann-rational policy $\BoltzmannRationalPolicy$ determines $\reward$ up to $S'$-redistribution and potential shaping. \end{restatable}

-\begin{restatable}{theorem}{thmMCEPolicy} Given an MDP and an inverse temperature $\beta$, the MCE policy $\MCEPolicy$ determines $\reward$ up to $S'$-redistribution and potential shaping. \end{restatable}

-We note that \Cref{thm:mce-policy} generalises a similar result from \citet[Theorem~1]{cao2021} to MDPs with rewards dependent on successor states.

-By contrast, \citet{ng2000} and \citet{abbeel2004} assume that experts follow an \emph{optimal policy}.
-The set of optimal policies is known to be invariant to potential shaping~\citep{ng1999} and positive linear scaling.
-It also inherits $S'$-redistribution invariance from $\QStar$.
-We show that under certain assumptions, these and any additional invariances of an optimal policy are captured in a class of optimality-preserving transformations (\Cref{def:opt-preserving}) based on each state's set of optimal actions.

-When there are multiple optimal policies, ambiguity depends on how the given policy is selected.
-We don't assume full knowledge of the selection method, only the following: (1)~We observe a \emph{maximally supportive} policy, that is, one giving all optimal actions positive probability.
-(2)~The exact probabilities in each state depend only on the set of optimal actions.
-We comment on how the invariance might be affected by other assumptions in \cref{remark:optimal-policy-assumptions}.